base/base/docs/specs/governance/alligator.md

 ## Overview

 The `Alligator` contract implements subdelegations that can be used by token contracts inheriting from [`GovernanceToken`](gov-token.md).
-Subdelegations enable advanced delegation scenarios, such as absolute and relative allowances, in addition to custom subdelegation rules.
+Subdelegations enable advanced delegation use cases, such as partial, time-constrained & block-based delegations, and relative & fixed allowances.

-The `Alligator` contract migrates the delegation state from the token contract to itself through a hook-based approach.
+The `Alligator` contract migrates the delegation state from a token contract to itself through a hook-based approach.
-Specifically, the governance token contract calls the `Alligator` contract's `afterTokenTransfer` function after a token transfer.
-This enables the `Alligator` contract to consume the hooks and update its delegation and checkpoint mappings accordingly.
-If either address involved in the transfer (`from` or `to`) has not been migrated to the `Alligator` contract, the contract copies the address's delegation and checkpoint data from the token contract to its own state.
+Specifically, the token contract calls the `Alligator` contract's `afterTokenTransfer` function after a token transfer.
+This enables the `Alligator` contract to consume the hook and update its delegation and checkpoint mappings accordingly.
+If either address involved in the transfer (`from` or `to`) has not been migrated to the `Alligator` contract, the contract copies the address' delegation and checkpoint data from the token contract to its own state.

 ## Interface